osefatul/jwt-auth-refreshTokens-accessTokens/README.md

 # JWT (JSON Web Token)

 ### Intro
-The ideal practice for a fullstack developer to use JSON access token and refresh to in their web application for security, authentication and authorization reasons.
+The ideal practice for a fullstack developer to use JWT access token and refresh to in their web application for security, authentication and authorization reasons.

 ## 1. Server-Side